ntop/n2n/doc/MTU.md

   the sender.

 - 1400 B is used instead of 1500 B as the reference value for the internet interface MTU.
-  This essentially avoids fragmentation when the PMTU is lower than 1400 B.
+  This essentially avoids fragmentation when the PMTU is >= 1400 B.

 This is a conservative solution which should make n2n work by default.
 The user can manually specify the MTU and re-enable PMTU discovery via the CLI options.